jillbmh/whats-for-dinner/README.md

 ## Description

-This was our fourth and final project for SEI.
+This was our fourth and final project for the Software Engineering Immersive with the General Assembly.
 It was a solo project and we had 10 days to complete it.

 You can find ‘What’s for Dinner?’ on Heroku, here: https://whats-for-dinner-jbmh-667af0679eab.herokuapp.com/